sitano/sitano.github.io/cv.md

 Go, gRPC, GCP, Spanner, Datastore, PubSub, Kubernetes, AWS/RDS/PostgreSQL/Redis, Kafka.

 - I created a system that has grown to hundreds of services running in production,
-- I have built private blockchain system that can scale horizontally (mixed btc&eth architecture),
+- I built private blockchain system that can scale horizontally (mixed btc&eth architecture),
-- I have built a modern instant messaging system (like telegram),
+- I built a modern instant messaging system (like telegram),
-- I have built a baseline infrastructure library for microservices, founded coding standards,
+- I built a baseline infrastructure library for microservices, founded coding standards,
-- I have led the migration from AWS to the Google Cloud Platform,
+- I led the migration from AWS to the Google Cloud Platform,
 - I interviewed people and helped others to learn concurrency,
-- I have managed teams in order to get these projects done.
+- I managed teams in order to get those projects done.
-- I have created and managed a development culture.
+- I created and managed a development culture.

 ### Site Reliability Engineer at Exit Games